A Clear Prayer: How Having a Vision Led Us to Camp Miller

 Our first day was a bit discouraging.

 We planned on getting there by 10 am.
-After a late start and an emergency feed session on the side of the highway, we finally pulled up to the cabin well passed noon.
+After a late start and an emergency feed session on the side of the highway, we finally pulled up to the cabin well past noon.

 Miller was teething, so instead of working on renovations, one or both of us was tending to him constantly.